CruGlobal/brackets.css/README.md

 ##Implementation

 It is very simple to get started.
-Download the Sass files, `@import` it into your project and _go!_
+Download the Sass files, `@import` it into your project and _go!_.

 ```scss